-Both the Tree Survey and Asset Survey Android™ app provides on-site data collection for Tree Safety Surveys.
+Both the Tree Survey and Estate Survey Android™ app provides on-site data collection for Tree Safety Surveys.
 The app works as part of the OTISS software system to sync maps and inspection data with the secure website.
 The website is used to view, update and process the survey data, and to generate reports and CAD drawings.

 When you create a new tree, or re-survey and existing tree, then you are presented with the Tree Safety Inspection form.
 This form allows you to fill in the detailed tree inspection data.

-- Use the Species button to assign a genus/species.
-Using the options menu; (a) the species list can be ordered alphabetically by Common or Botanical name, and (b) swap between the full list of species and a shorter list of species already used on the site.
+(b) swap between the full list of species and a shorter list of species already used on the site.

-- If the species you require is not in the list, you can add species to the Estate Species list.
+If the species you require is not in the list, you can add species to the Estate Species list.
 This new estate species will be copied to the OTISS website when the survey is next sync’ed.

-- The Variety field allows for further distinctions to be recorded (if required).
+The Variety field allows for further distinctions to be recorded (if required).
 Enter some text or select from the dropdown list (configurable).